jiangyanming-individual/PlantNh-Kcr/README.md

 We used python version 3.9 and pytorch version 1.13.1

-There are training sets and independent test sets in the datasets folder
+There are training sets and independent test sets in the Datasets folder